 It's Fred Korematsu Day: Celebrating A Foe Of U.S. Internment Camps

-It was an executive action that created the system forcing Americans of Japanese descent to live in internment camps.
-Days after President Trump used an executive action to dramatically shift U.S. immigration policy, Fred Korematsu Day is attracting special attention — including being the subject of a Google Doodle.
+It was an executive order in 1942 that created the system forcing Americans of Japanese descent to live in internment camps.

+Days after President Trump used an executive order to dramatically shift U.S. immigration policy, Fred Korematsu Day is attracting special attention — including as the subject of a Google Doodle.

-Korematsu fought a discriminatory federal program all the way to the Supreme Court — and lost.
+Korematsu fought a discriminatory federal program all the way to the U.S. Supreme Court — and lost.
 Years later, he was awarded America's highest civilian honor.

 "Korematsu was born in Oakland, Calif., but his U.S. citizenship didn't keep him from being arrested for refusing to be relocated to an internment camp in 1942.
 He challenged his arrest in court, and two years later the case made its way to the Supreme Court.

-Korematsu challenged the constitutionality of Executive Order 9066, the decree that forced the relocation of people of Japanese descent to internment camps.
+"Korematsu challenged the constitutionality of Executive Order 9066, the decree that forced the relocation of people of Japanese descent to internment camps.
 The court ruled in favor of the government and against Korematsu in what is now widely considered one of its worst decisions.
 The majority of justices claimed the detentions were not based on racial discrimination but rather on suspicions that Japanese-Americans were acting as spies."

 In 1983, the U.S. District Court in San Francisco formally vacated Korematsu's conviction.
-At the time, he told District Judge Marilyn Patel that rather than a legal pardon, he wanted to be assured the U.S. government would never again take such an action.
+At the time, he told Judge Marilyn Patel that instead of a legal pardon, he wanted to be assured the U.S. government would never again take such an action.

 "If anyone should do any pardoning," he said, "I should be the one pardoning the government for what they did to the Japanese-American people."

-Over the weekend, the civil rights hero's daughter, Karen, who leads the Fred T. Korematsu Institute, told member station KQED she didn't know of her father's stand until she learned about it in high school.
+Over the weekend, the civil rights hero's daughter, Karen, who leads the Fred T. Korematsu Institute, told member station KQED that she didn't know of her father's stand until she learned about it in high school.

 "He simply said it happened a long time ago and what he thought he did was right and the government was wrong, and I could just see this hurt go over his face," she told KQED.